Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 Now suppose $\eta\sse\Sigma(\ww)$ is a lift of a planar curve in $\mathbb{R}^2$ to the weave front.
 Then, it defines a partial cross-section of the weave surface, where $\eta$ passes through a collection of (framed) flags $\SL=\SF_0, \SF_1,\SF_2,\dots, \SF_l=\SR$.
-For each flag $\SF_i$, $0<i<l$, we choose a sequence of top forms $\alpha_i=(\alpha_{i,j})$.
-Since the parallel transport along $\eta$ consists of compositions of linear isomorphisms like the map $\psi$ in Lemma \ref{lem: local crossing value}, or its inverse, Lemma \ref{lem: local crossing value} allows us to compute $A_\eta$.
+For each flag $\SF_i$, $0<i<l$, we choose a sequence of top forms $\alpha_j=(\alpha_{i,j})$.
+Since the parallel transport along $\eta$ consists of compositions of linear isomorphisms like the maps $\psi_\pm$ in Lemma \ref{lem: local crossing value}, or their inverses, Lemma \ref{lem: local crossing value} allows us to compute $A_\eta$.

 \begin{example} Consider the cross-section of a weave surface depicted in Figure \ref{fig:merodromy_cross_section}, and let $\eta$ be the blue relative cycle.
-The sequences of top forms $\alpha$ and $\delta$ are determined by the decoration $\lambda$ and $\rho$, respectively, but the sequences of top forms $\beta$ and $\gamma$ are chosen arbitrary.
-By Lemma \ref{lem: local crossing value}, the microlocal merodromy along $\eta$ can be obtained as
+The sequences of top forms $\alpha$ and $\delta$ are determined by the decorations $\lambda$ and $\rho$, respectively.
+The tuples of top forms $\beta$ and $\gamma$ are chosen arbitrary.
+Note that $\alpha_0,\beta_0,\gamma_0$ and $\delta_0$ are trivial.
+Let us denote the $\psi_\pm$ maps associated to each of the three crossings by $_{i}\psi_\pm$, where $i\in[1,3]$, $i=1$ being associated to the leftmost crossing, $i=2$ to the center crossing and $i=3$ to the rightmost crossing.\\

-The right-hand side this expression shows that $A_\eta$ is invariant under any non-zero rescaling of $\beta_1$.
-In general, the study of microlocal merodromies involves understanding properties (such as regularity) of products of crossing values and inverses thereof. \end{example}

-\begin{example} For consistency, let us use crossing values to verify that the introduction of sign curves resolve the $-1$ microlocal monodromy problem around trivalent weave vertices.
-For that, we revisit the unique filling of the max tb unknot (Figure \ref{fig:parallel_transport_on_unknot}), and let $\xi$ be the double lift of a loop that goes around the trivalent weave vertex counterclockwise.
-A cross section of a circle around the trivalent vertex, being traveled twice, is depicted in Figure \ref{fig:cross_section_sign}.

-Without loss of generality let us suppose it starts at the lower sheet in the sector containing $l_1$.
-Let us fix decorations $(v_i,\alpha_i)$ on each flag.
-Without any sign curves, the microlocal parallel transport is

-By introducing a sign curve as in\footnote{Here we chose to place the marked point on the lower sheet, but placing it on the upper sheet would work as well.} Figure \ref{fig:cross_section_signs2} (left), we are adding in an extra factor of $-1$ to any parallel transport that crosses the sign curve.
-If we use crossing values to compute microlocal parallel transportation, all decorations (forms) associated to regions above the sign curve will need to be multiplied by $-1$, as we pass through a sign curve, as illustrated in Figure Figure \ref{fig:cross_section_signs2} (right).